-This post was first published in March 2014.
+This post on PRP treatment for hair loss was first published in March 2014.
 I have now updated it and added links to more recent studies at the bottom of this post.
 Note that even the respected Mayo clinic recently found PRP to work to temporarily regrow hair in women.

 Platelet-rich-plasma (PRP) injections will not grow robust plentiful hair in the vast majority of hair loss sufferers.
 PRP will almost never grow lengthy new hair in areas of the scalp that have been totally bald for many years.
 If you ever decide to get this procedure, you should go in with modest expectations.

 However, there now exist over 50 studies from around the world that have shown PRP to grow at least some hair.
 More often, PRP therapy will make existing hair thicker.
 Platelet-rich plasma contains numerous growth factors, many of which are well known to benefit hair growth.

 Scroll down to the bottom of this post in order to see the updated list of PRP and hair loss studies.
 Most of them have detailed patient statistics on success and failure rates.
 Also make sure to read my post on PRP sometimes making hair darker.